Mission Codename: Patrimonio e la Tradizione Italiani

 RED: What is your favorite pairing with today’s wine?

-RED: In your opinion, what makes the Sonoma Coast so special?
+RED: In your opinion, what makes the Santa Cruz Mountains such a special place for Pinot Noir?

 RED: What is occupying your time at the winery these days?